Simon Le Bon: Duran Duran

-Following the departures of Roger Taylor and Andy Taylor, Le Bon, Rhodes and John Taylor continued on as Duran Duran, recording and releasing Notorious (1986) and Big Thing (1988).
+Following the departures of Roger and Andy Taylor, Le Bon, Rhodes and John Taylor continued on as Duran Duran, recording and releasing Notorious (1986) and Big Thing (1988).
 The group added guitarist Warren Cuccurullo and drummer Sterling Campbell and recorded the studio album Liberty (1990), but the band's success had begun to wane in the late 1980s.

-Duran Duran had a resurgence in popularity in 1993 with The Wedding Album, featuring the top-10 single "Ordinary World".
+Duran Duran had a resurgence in popularity in 1993 with the Wedding Album, featuring the top-10 single "Ordinary World".
 Several months into the extensive worldwide concert tour supporting this album, Le Bon suffered a torn vocal cord, and the tour was postponed for six weeks while he recovered.

 In 1995, Duran Duran released the covers album Thank You, and Le Bon had the chance to cover some of his favourite artists, (Jim Morrison, Lou Reed and Elvis Costello), but the album was severely panned by critics from all quarters.
 That year Le Bon also performed Duran Duran's 1993 hit "Ordinary World" with opera tenor Luciano Pavarotti during a "Children of Bosnia" benefit concert for War Child.
 Le Bon described the event to Jam!
 Showbiz thusly: "If you're talking about name dropping, he's one of the biggest names you could drop, Pav-The-Man".

 When bassist John Taylor left the band in 1997, Le Bon and Rhodes remained as the only two members who had been with Duran Duran from the beginning of their recording career.
-The successive two studio albums with Le Bon, Rhodes and Cuccurullo, Medazzaland (1997) and Pop Trash (2000) were not commercial successes.
+The successive two studio albums with Le Bon, Rhodes and Cuccurullo—Medazzaland (1997) and Pop Trash (2000)—were not commercial successes.

 In 2001, Duran Duran's original five members reunited to record a new studio album, Astronaut, for Epic Records.
 Astronaut was released worldwide on 11 October 2004.
 The album was preceded by the single "(Reach Up for The) Sunrise", their first UK Top 10 single in a decade.

 Arcadia

-Before Duran Duran reunited in 1986, Le Bon formed the band Arcadia with Nick Rhodes.
+Before Duran Duran reunited in 1986, Le Bon formed the band Arcadia with Rhodes.
 The band had a UK/US top 10 hit with their first single "Election Day", and released one studio album, So Red the Rose in 1985.